david-rhode/DSI15-capstone-project/README.md

 This repository contains twenty numbered notebooks, which can be followed in order or viewed individually.
 Some of them will run as they are, others need large files which I would be very happy to provide - if required, please contact me directly: linkedin.com/in/david-rhode

 I began by sourcing the records for over 300,000 transactions from the Land Registry, spanning a period of five years to March 2020.
 These included sale price and postcode, but nothing on square footage, quality and so on.
-The basic cleaning of this data can be found in the [first notebook] (https://github.com/david-rhode/DSI15-capstone-project/blob/main/1_property_transactions.ipynb).
+The basic cleaning of this data can be found in the [first notebook](https://github.com/david-rhode/DSI15-capstone-project/blob/main/1_property_transactions.ipynb).